kgopotsop07/Targeted-Sequencing-analysis-pipeline-for-Breast-Cancer/README.md

 **_The evaluation and assessment of breast-cancer related genes between established patient-derived organoids and their tumor of origin within African patients_**

-When used, **please site:** _Phakwago K. et al. The evaluation and assessment of breast-cancer related genes between established patient-derived organoids and their tumor of origin within African patients_
+When used, **please site:** _Phakwago K. and Van den Bout I. The evaluation and assessment of breast-cancer related genes between established patient-derived organoids and their tumor of origin within African patients_

 URL to manuscript: